Are These Oils-Energy Stocks a Great Value Stocks Right Now?

 On top of the Zacks Rank, investors can also look at our innovative Style Scores system to find stocks with specific traits.
 For example, value investors will want to focus on the "Value" category.
 Stocks with high Zacks Ranks and "A" grades for Value will be some of the highest-quality value stocks on the market today.

-One company to watch right now is Suburban Propane Partners (SPH).
-SPH is currently holding a Zacks Rank of #2 (Buy) and a Value grade of A. The stock has a Forward P/E ratio of 7.22.
-This compares to its industry's average Forward P/E of 12.10.
-Over the past year, SPH's Forward P/E has been as high as 13.53 and as low as 7.21, with a median of 10.49.
+One company value investors might notice is PetroChina (PTR).
+PTR is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A. The stock holds a P/E ratio of 5.69, while its industry has an average P/E of 8.06.
+Over the past 52 weeks, PTR's Forward P/E has been as high as 22.38 and as low as 5.58, with a median of 8.37.

-Another notable valuation metric for SPH is its P/B ratio of 2.07.
-Investors use the P/B ratio to look at a stock's market value versus its book value, which is defined as total assets minus total liabilities.
-This company's current P/B looks solid when compared to its industry's average P/B of 2.62.
-Over the past 12 months, SPH's P/B has been as high as 2.78 and as low as 1.83, with a median of 2.14.
+Another valuation metric that we should highlight is PTR's P/B ratio of 0.37.
+The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
+This stock's P/B looks attractive against its industry's average P/B of 1.06.
+Within the past 52 weeks, PTR's P/B has been as high as 0.46 and as low as 0.28, with a median of 0.35.

-Finally, investors will want to recognize that SPH has a P/CF ratio of 4.02.
-This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
-SPH's P/CF compares to its industry's average P/CF of 8.45.
-SPH's P/CF has been as high as 5.84 and as low as 4.01, with a median of 4.59, all within the past year.
+If you're looking for another solid Oil and Gas - Integrated - International value stock, take a look at Sasol (SSL).
+SSL is a # 2 (Buy) stock with a Value score of A.

-Sunoco (SUN) may be another strong Oil and Gas - Refining and Marketing - Master Limited Partnerships stock to add to your shortlist.
-SUN is a # 2 (Buy) stock with a Value grade of A.
+Shares of Sasol are currently trading at a forward earnings multiple of 4.24 and a PEG ratio of 0.30 compared to its industry's P/E and PEG ratios of 8.06 and 0.56, respectively.

 Click to get this free report